pruje/libbash.sh/docs/libbash_gui.md

 #### Options
 ```
--t, --title TEXT     Set a title to the dialog
+-s, --save           Save mode (create/save a file instead of open an existing one)
--f, --filter FILTER  set filters (WARNING: not supported with dialog command)
+-f, --filter FILTER  Set filters (WARNING: not supported with dialog command)
                      e.g. -f "*.jpg" to filter by JPEG files
                      OPTION NOT SUPPORTED YET ON macOS
+-a, --absolute-path  Return absolute path of the file
+-t, --title TEXT     Set a title to the dialog
 PATH                 Starting path or default file path (open current directory by default)
 ```